125+ web files in a constantly

 Before refrigeration and before ice was imported or manufactured, most local homes had a separate structure, a strange-looking building called a buttery, always detached from the house.
 This is an old British expression that meant a place for making or storing butter and milk, or storing butts of wine, but became a pantry or larder.
 The name continued in Bermuda for a minaret shaped structure that was used to store perishable and other food in hot weather.
 They were well-ventilated, with no no wood used except for doors and windows.
 They were reached by a long flight of stone and red-brick steps.
 Today, those properties still with a buttery - no longer a feature of a modern home - are often used as a studio apartment or beach house or bathroom or tool shed.
 Some butteries are very small, others are much larger.

-There is no central sewage piping system in Bermuda for any homes.
-All domestic properties must have their own deep dug-in and properly approved cesspits, as far away as possible from water tanks and not where there are water lenses.
+There is no central sewage piping system in Bermuda for any domestic homes.
+All domestic properties not within the City of Hamilton (and thus not connected to the city's sewage system piped to Hungry Bay in Paget) must have their own deep dug-in and properly approved cesspits, as far away as possible from water tanks and not where there are water lenses.
 They must be built as an integral part of the dwelling house or condominium.
-Cesspits have to be cleaned out commercially every so often.
+Cesspits have to be cleaned out commercially by a private contractor every so often.
 It is not a Bermuda Government service for the real estate taxes paid.
-There are more private cesspits in Bermuda than anywhere else in the world per square mile.
+There are a huge number of private cesspits in Bermuda per square mile.
 Occurrence of nitrates in ground water is only one component of sewage contamination.
 Detergents, pharmaceuticals, micro-organisms, etc. are also discharged into cesspits and boreholes.
-It will be necessary in Bermuda to find new ways to meet increasingly stringent and wide-ranging international drinking water standards.
+It will be necessary in Bermuda to find new ways to meet increasingly stringent and wide-ranging international wastewater standards.

 All parts of the house depend on the reliability of this, especially bathrooms.
 When outages occur from gale force winds because only relatively few homes and streets have underground electricity, electric water pumps feeding water from water tanks do not work and consumers cannot access the water.
 Some homes have portable compressors.
 A serious disadvantage is if the property needs major electrical work.
 It could involve months of stress and strain in high humidity, most of the property being unusable in terms of electrical conveniences.
 All this is at a very high local cost compared to North America and Britain.
 Consumers are not allowed to fly in electrical contractors or electricians from other parts of the world who are not Bermudian.